marlybone/Blog/public/Content/3242Stakeholder/index.md

 ---
 date: 26-02-2023
 title: 'Manage "Those" Stakeholders'
+description: How to manage difficult stakeholders.
+The does the don'ts and relationship building
 thumbnail: '../../Content/3242Stakeholder/job.jpg'
 template: post
 slug: '3242Stakeholder'
 author: 'Marlon Steffenson'
-tags:
+keywords:
-  - Personal
+  - Stakeholders
   - Career
-description: 'How to manage difficult stakeholders.
-The does the don'ts and relationship building'
-keywords: 'Career, Stakesholders, Relationships'
+  - Relationships
+  - Managing
 ---

 #How to Build an Interviewable C.V